zwzhzhzhzhzh/GitSync/README.md

 # GitSync
-For Sync between home and company
+For ll  Sync between home and company